dm03514/blog/devops/valuestream-debugging-with-lightstep-correlations/README.md

 Imagine how long building a technical inventory and understanding all languages and delivery methods and teams would take.
 ValueStream and opentracing (LightStep) has all this information, automatically collected, automatically analyzable in single place.

-Inversely lightstep is also able to dynamically analyze deploys to see that containers were the fastest
+Inversely lightstep is also able to automatically identify that containerized deploys are associated wiith the shortest issues:

 <p align="center">
   <img src="static/fast_containers.png">